 Greg: I love how God, when He created man and woman stepped back and said, "This is good."
 I mean, the way that God made us so different in personality and gender differences, that's a good thing.
 And yet, when we get frustrated like by how we do the toothpaste or the toilet paper or the list goes on and on, remember those differences are the gift.
 That's a good thing.
 And we need to value those things.
 Now we need to learn, how do we talk through those when they're creating challenges for us.

 But I think it always has to start from, I want to honor my wife.
 I want to cherish those differences.
-I want to … I want to value who she is.
+I want to value who she is.
 And the best way that I've learned to do this literally is, I have a list of all these things that I love about Erin.
 These are my favorite things about Erin.
 And I look at that periodically just to be reminded.
 You know, yeah, she's pretty amazing.
 Now she frustrates me at times.
 She drives me nuts other times.
 It's just life.
 (Laughter) I mean—

 Jim: Erin's making—